aborger/Dragonfly/README.md

   - That system rotates the car to follow the center of area of the detected object
   - That system should be able to be transferred to the quadcopter with the exception of a different object detection method

+## Documentation and Instructions
+Use the following to implement this software in your own raspberry pi drone.

+Note: This project is still in development.
+All procedures may change at any time.

+### Drone Control

+### Ground Control

+### Dragon Vision

 This repository includes submodules so when cloning clone with: git clone --recurse-submodules https://github.com/aborger/Dragonfly